Homeschooling with Help

-- Another option is to provide home instruction to your child using a correspondence school or distance learning program .
-The child works from home or your workplace, but is working directly with a teacher through a correspondence program or distance learning.
-There are mail-based, online, and satellite-based correspondence school options.
+- Another option is to provide home instruction to your child using a correspondence school or distance learning program.
+The child works from home or your workplace, but is working directly with a teacher through that program.
+There are mail-, online-, and satellite-based correspondence school options.

 - Some parents make arrangements to have another homeschooling family educate their child during the day while they are at work.
 The parent, rather than the home instruction provider, files the annual home instruction notice of intent and testing/evaluation paperwork required by law.
 While widely practiced across the state, this option is of questionable legality under Virginia law, unless the person providing the homeschooling happens to be a licensed teacher.

 How do I find a full-time tutor?

 Possible resources for tutors in your community may include:

 - Your local homeschooling support group newsletter or discussion list

 - The local Yellow Pages directory (check under “Tutors”)

 Be cautious when hiring tutors, especially if they will be coming to your home and working with your children in your absence.
 We strongly recommend that you check references, background, certification, and employment history before hiring a tutor for this purpose.

 Can I use a homeschool co-op to educate my child full-time while I’m at work?